abraham-ukachi/super-week/README.md

 ### Requirements for Job 00

-1. Add a ReadMe to your project to explain to the world how your project is an exciting project where you will show off your full dev skills.
+1. Add a ReadME to your project to explain to the world how your project is an exciting project where you will show off your full dev skills.

 2. Make a commit taking into account your latest changes and push your project to [https://www.github.io/prenom-nom/super-week](https://www.github.io/abraham-ukachi/super-week).